Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Implementation Challenges

 \subsection{Interactions Between Commands}

-In an apply script, the \isa{using} command introduces new facts to the proof state after the goal has already been stated.
-These facts can then be used to refine the proof, for example by a method via the \isa{apply} command.
+In an apply-style proof, the \isa{using} command introduces new facts to the proof state after the goal has already been stated.
+These facts can then be used in the next proof step, such as the next method invocation via the \isa{apply} or \isa{by} commands.
 The \isa{unfolding} command unfolds specified definitions in all goals \tit{and} all facts in the proof state (including those introduced by \isa{using}).
 For example:

 Because \isa{unfolding} can simultaneously affect all goals \tit{and} all facts in the proof state, it requires some care to handle, particularly in its interaction with \isa{subgoal}.
 We considered two approaches: one that works generally but introduces repetitiveness, and one that avoids repetitiveness but cannot be used when \isa{unfolding} immediately precedes \isa{subgoal}.